 Google Sites is Google’s website creation tool and is a key part of G Suite for Education.
 Google Sites helps students and educators to efficiently create websites that work equally as effectively on a whole range of device sizes – from smartphones to desktop computers.
-Some examples worth checking out of sites created by educators for their students are ia.geographyalltheway.com [a site I created to support my IB DP Geography students as they complete their internal assessments], revision.geographyalltheway.com [an IB DP Geography mini-site that is still in development] and geogalot.com [a website for MYP Individuals and Societies and IB DP Geography by the talented Ellena Mart].
+An example worth checking out of a site created by an educator for their students is geogalot [a website for MYP Individuals and Societies and IB DP Geography by the talented Ellena Mart].

 1 Where to find Google Sites

 Google Sites can be accessed from the ‘waffle’ if you are in your email, calendar or Drive.
 Organizations may have set up an URL for direct access – for example at the International School of Geneva sites.ecolint.ch will get you there.
 Sites you create can also be found in your Google Drive.

 2 ‘New Google Sites’ versus old Google Sites

 ‘Old’ aka ‘Classic Google Sites’ are on their way out!
 If you are creating a new site today you want to be using ‘New Google Sites’.